 6. Embrace, practice, and promote dark sky rights – the right to freely and clearly access the power and potential of our naked eye-view of the stars, planets, and moon cycles This way we can all nightly reconnect with the grandeur, inspiration, place-rooting, direction-finding, time-telling, and story-telling/-creating of our galaxy, while also improving both our ability to see, and safety on the ground.

 Due to light pollution, 80% of Americans cannot see the Milky Way galaxy from their homes, and it becomes easier for the nefarious to hide in the deeper shadows of the ever-increasing contrast between brighter lights and darker shadows.
-Yet simple strategies that strategically soften and redirect night lights can bring back our view of the Milky Way and more wonders of the night sky, while also making it easier and safer to see what’s on the ground.
+Yet simple strategies that strategically soften and redirect night lights can bring back our view of the Milky Way and more wonders of the night sky, while also making it easier and safer to see what’s on the ground and in the shadows.

 7. Make it easier to do what you want/need to do, and harder to do what you don’t.
 For example, consciously choose or build a home (or addition), apartment, or camping spot ideally oriented to the sun to maximize its free, passive summer cooling and winter heating.
 That way, just the orientation will do the bulk of the work for you.
 Or simply, make it easier to open a curtain or window to freely/cleanly/non-consumptively heat or cool house/room than it is to consumptively build a fire or turn on an air conditioner, which leads to more pollution.